canro91/canro91.github.io/_posts/2021-01-04-TruncateVsDelete.md

 ## Triggers

-A triggers is an special type of store procedure that runs when a given action has happened at the database or table level.
+A trigger is an special type of store procedure that runs when a given action has happened at the database or table level.
 For example, you can run a custom action inside a trigger after INSERT, DELETE or UPDATE to a table.

-When you work with triggers, you have two virtual tables: `INSERTED`, `DELETED`.
+When you work with triggers, you have two virtual tables: `INSERTED` and `DELETED`.
 These tables hold the values inserted or deleted in the statement that started the trigger in the first place.

 Now, back to the differences between TRUNCATE and DELETE. **DELETE fires triggers, TRUNCATE doesn't.**